21 Reasons to Start a Job in Diagnostic Medical Sonography

-If you typically associate medical sonographers with an expectant mother receiving an ultrasound, you wouldn’t be wrong.
-It’s a popular specialization, but there’s a whole lot more to the job!
+If you automatically associate ultrasound techs with pregnant women, you might be surprised that there’s a whole lot more to the job!

-Training in many diagnostic medical sonography programs focus on the abdomen, reproductive organs, and obstetrics because they’re the most common applications.
-However, by earning additional certifications, you can specialize in more targeted care (and command higher pay).
+Diagnostic medical sonography training focuses on the abdomen, reproductive organs, and obstetrics because they’re the most common applications.
+However, gaining additional certifications in vascular technology, musculoskeletal sonography (tendons and ligaments), breast sonography, and cardiac sonography will allow you to specialize in more targeted care (and command higher pay).

 12. Relax, You’re a Medical Sonographer

-Your regular duties are interesting and engaging, but you can go home and feel relaxed, knowing you’ve helped people.
+Your regular duties are interesting and engaging, but you can go home and know you’ve helped people.
 This means more time for friends, family, and hobbies (which are all part of a well-balanced life).
 It’s no wonder that sonography is considered one of the least stressful careers in the medical world.

 13. Did We Mention You’re Popular?

-Allied healthcare salaries continue to remain highly competitive.
-The median yearly salary for medical sonographers hovers around $72,500.
-Given that the average income in the U.S. is around $44,000, it doesn’t take much to realize what a great average salary it is – especially when students complete their programs with minimal student debt.
+Allied healthcare salaries are highly competitive, and the median yearly salary for medical sonographers hovers around $72,500.
+Given that the average income in the U.S. is around $44,000, it doesn’t take much to realize what a great average salary it is – especially when you’ll complete your program with minimal student debt.